01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 12 – Passengers and stewardess of Eastern Airlines flight foil another hijacking attempt.

-12 – Following a military coup in Turkey, General Evren takes power.
+12 – Following a bloodless military coup in Turkey, General Kenan Evren takes power.

 17 – Delta Airlines jet hijacked to Cuba.

-21 – Crash occurs at airbase at Biggin Hill in the UK during air show celebrating the RAF’s role in The Battle of Britain.
+21 – The pilot and six passengers of a Second World War American A26 medium bomber are killed when it crashes during a demonstration flight at Biggin Hill in Kent during an air show celebrating the RAF’s role in The Battle of Britain.

 22 – Polish workers, who last month won the right to organise free trade unions, launch their central organisation and call it Solidarnosc (“Solidarity”) with Lech Walesa as its leader.

-24 – Iraq invades Iran to gain control of the Shatt-al-Arab waterway.
+24 – Iraq invades Iran to gain control of the disputed Shatt-al-Arab waterway which forms Iraq’s only access to the Persian Gulf.

 25 – USA wins America’s Cup yacht race, defeating Australia.

-26 – Neo-Nazi Terrorist bombing at Munich’s Oktoberfest kills 12.
-200 others are injured.
+26 – Neo-Nazi Terrorist bombing at Munich’s Oktoberfest beer festival kills 12 people and injures 200 others.

 26 – First Cuban cosmonaut returns to Earth after visit to Salyut 6 space station.

-30 – Martina Hingis, tennis star, is born.
+30 – Tennis star Martina Hingis is born.

-02 – Actor Steve McQueen diagnosed with rare form of lung cancer.
+02 – Actor Steve McQueen is diagnosed with a rare form of lung cancer.

 02 – Larry Holmes defeats Muhammad Ali in Las Vegas boxing match.
 It is the first time Ali has been knocked out in a fight.